protocol/ResNetLab/beyond-bitswap/rfc/rfcBBL203A.md

 ## Results

 ## Future Work
--   If the use of exchange request and the negotiation phase for content transmission (RFC | BB | L1/2-01), it makes sense that once identified a specific peer (or a group of them) as the ones storing a large number of the desired blocks, to request more advanced compression and network coding techniques for their transmission.
+-   If the use of exchange requests and the negotiation phase for content transmission (RFC | BB | L1/2-01) is implemented, it makes sense that once identified a specific peer (or a group of them) as the ones storing a large number of the desired blocks, to request more advanced compression and network coding techniques for their transmission.

 - Detect the type of data being exchanged in blocks and apply the most suitable compression for the data type, such as [image-specific compression ](https://developers.google.com/speed/webp/docs/compression)if images are being exchanged (for this approach, a node will need to have all the blocks for the data).